mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 :::warning
 If this codemod is applied on a component with both a `slots` and a `components` prop, the output will contain two `slots` props.
-You are then responsible to merge those two props manually.
+You are then responsible for merging those two props manually.

 For example: